fruitsamples/SimpleGestureRecognizers/ReadMe.txt

 This sample shows how to use standard gesture recognizers.

-A view controller creates four gesture recognizers to recognize a tap, a right swipe, a left swipe, and a rotation gesture.
+A view has four gesture recognizers to recognize a tap, a right swipe, a left swipe, and a rotation gesture.
 When they recognize a gesture, the recognizers send a suitable message to the view controller, which in turn displays an appropriate image at the location of the gesture.

 The sample illustrates some additional features of gesture recognizers.